Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Experimental Setup

 \subsection{Action Model and Embodiment Constraints}

 Agents execute discrete actions from $\mathcal{A} = \{\text{UP, DOWN, LEFT, RIGHT, STAY}\}$.
 We implement a micro-stepping mechanism where agent $i$ with speed $v_i$ executes up to $v_i$ moves per timestep.
 Collision detection prevents agents from occupying the same cell or moving into obstacles.
-A stamina system depletes per move, constraining resources.
+Each executed move consumes one stamina unit; the STAY action consumes none.

 Rewards make use of potential-based shaping.
 Predators receive a capture reward of $+100$ when occupying the same cell as a prey, along with a per-step penalty of $-5$.
 Prey agents receive no intermediate rewards and incur a terminal penalty of $-100$ upon capture.
-Potential-based shaping is applied using a distance-based potential
+Potential-based shaping uses a per-agent distance-based potential

-encouraging predators to minimize and prey to maximize distance to the nearest opposing agents.
-Shaping rewards are computed as:
+where the sum runs over agents on the opposing team and role-specific weights $w_i = -1$ for predators and $w_i = +1$ for prey ensure that $\Phi_i$ increases as agent $i$'s state improves (closer to prey for predators, farther from predators for prey).
+The per-agent shaping reward is then

-which preserves the optimal policy under standard assumptions \cite{devlin2012dynamic,Policy_Invariance_Under_Reward_Transformations}.
+which provably preserves the optimal policy \cite{devlin2012dynamic,Policy_Invariance_Under_Reward_Transformations}.
 Because identical potential-based shaping is applied across all learning configurations, any shaping-induced bias affects all conditions symmetrically and does not explain the observed relative performance differences.
+Episodes terminate upon capture of all prey or reaching a maximum of 200 timesteps.